National Dance Day Draws Large, Diverse Crowd to Washington

 The event formed the east coast installment of National Dance Day hosted by the Kennedy Center, in association with Dizzy Feet Foundation and in conjunction with Delegate Eleanor Holmes Norton who represents the District of Columbia.
 Launched in 2010 by ‘So You Think You Can Dance’ co-creator and Dizzy Feet Foundation co-president Nigel Lythgoe, this grassroots campaign encourages Americans to embrace dance as a fun and positive way to maintain good health and combat obesity.
 National Dance Day achieved national recognition in July 2010 when Delegate Norton, a long-time proponent of healthy lifestyles, introduced a Congressional Resolution declaring the last Saturday in July to be the country’s official National Dance Day.

-Jones told us, at INDIA THIS WEEK, “I feel that dance is so important to the human spirit, most importantly because it keeps your body motivated.
+Jones told us, “I feel that dance is so important to the human spirit, most importantly because it keeps your body motivated.
 It keeps your mind stimulated.
 I notice in our country, with work, kids, video games, we are not moving and exercising as much as we used to.
 So, National Dance Day is another day to remind us to get up, off the couch, like First Lady Michelle Obama always encourages us to do”!

 We asked Jones how the exceedingly talented Indian-American dance groups in our area can perform and participate in the National Dance Day event, to which she replied, they should contact Delegate Norton’s office.
 “One thing I love here in DC and the metropolitan area, is that there are so many dance centers that offer every form of dance, and so get involved”, she implored.